 Defining Legends-An Analysis of Afrocentric Writings Against Islam By Abdulhaq Al-Ashanti

-AbdulHaq has lived and travelled in Africa and the Middle East, and in 2004 in Riyadh was one of the main authors of the ICO Islamic Studies Curriculum project, which is a key resource for Islamic schooling.
-He has also authored and translated many books into English.
+Defining Legends' also demonstrates that much of Afrocentric thinking about Islam has European Christian, Freemason, and Zionist roots.
+AbdulHaq, the author, has lived and traveled extensively throughout Africa and the Middle East.
+He was one of the key creators of the ICO Islamic Studies Curriculum initiative in Riyadh in 2004, which is a vital resource for Islamic education.
+He has also authored and translated several works into English."